 Class 1: Introduction: "Iron Curtain Rising.
 What was the Cold War?" with instructor Dr. Gary Kappel

-INSTRUCTOR: Dr. Gary Kappel, Emeritus Professor of History and Political Science, spent his entire professional career serving the students and his colleagues at his alma mater, Bethany College.
+INSTRUCTOR: Dr. Gary Kappel, Emeritus Professor of History, spent his entire professional career serving the students and his colleagues at his alma mater, Bethany College.
 In addition to teaching courses in World History, European History, Military History, and the history of ideas, for many years he taught First Year seminars in the Cold War and the history of Bethany College.
 He earned his B.A. at Bethany College, and his M.A. & Ph.D. at West Virginia University.

 People's University: The Cold War